stride3d/stride-docs/en/diagnostics/STRDIAG002.md

 # Diagnostics Warning STRDIAG002

-> The `DataMemberMode.Content` is not valid for the member '{0}'.
+> The 'DataMemberMode.Content' is not valid for the member '{0}'.
-> Only mutable reference types are supported for `DataMemberMode.Content` Mode members.
+> Only mutable reference types are supported for 'DataMemberMode.Content' Mode members.

 ## Explanation